dennislee22/Gradio-LLM-Ray/README.md

 5. Create another Application `gradio-app` with [app-gradio.py](app-gradio.py) to host the Gradio UI with a session profile without GPU.
 This Gradio UI will be communicating with the exposed API endpoint that runs vLLM and Ray in `vllm-api` Application.
 In total, there are 2 Applications.
 <img width="1042" height="318" alt="image" src="https://github.com/user-attachments/assets/606998b7-ee9e-4552-a1bd-10c6065702ae" />

-6. Start `vllm-api` application and verify that the model is fully loaded into GPU before starting `gradio-app` application.
-The code will spawn 1 Ray HEAD pod and its associated worker pod in seconds.
+6. Start the `vllm-api` application and ensure that the model is fully loaded into the GPU before starting the `gradio-app` application.
+The code will spawn one Ray HEAD pod along with its associated worker pod within seconds.

 ```
 NAME               READY   STATUS    RESTARTS   AGE     IP             NODE                                          NOMINATED NODE   READINESS GATES